goggledefogger/svg-animation-town/README.md

 Gotham Animation Studio follows a clean separation of concerns between the frontend and backend:

 ### Backend (AI Processing)
-- Handles all communication with OpenAI's API
+- Handles all communication with AI providers (OpenAI or Claude)
 - Processes natural language prompts and converts them to SVG animations
 - Returns complete, self-contained SVG code with embedded animations
 - No animation logic is implemented on the backend - it purely manages the AI conversation